SWU Alumni Scholarship for Graduate Programs

-Online and graduate students who change their schedules during or after tuition grant certification may face return of funds for hours not completed.
+Online and graduate students who change their schedules during or after tuition grant certification may face the return of funds for hours not completed.
 When the roster for the second disbursement arrives, the Financial Aid Office will check hours completed against hours certified and make adjustments where necessary.
 If additional hours have been taken or are scheduled, the Financial Aid Office may request additional funding from the Commission.
 The Commission will determine whether such requests may be granted.

-Appeals: The South Carolina Tuition Grant Commission will consider appeals when students face unusual circumstances which have hindered achievement of satisfactory academic progress during a previous year.
+Appeals: The South Carolina Tuition Grant Commission will consider appeals when students face unusual circumstances which have hindered the achievement of satisfactory academic progress during a previous year.
 Such conditions might include catastrophic events, unforeseen and unavoidable to the student.
 Information about appeals is available from the assistant director of financial aid.

 LIFE Scholarship – up to $5,000

 Awarded to South Carolina residents who meet two of the following three requirements: 1) 1100 SAT or 24 ACT, 2) 3.0 GPA, or 3) rank in top 30 percent of graduating class.
-Students must maintain a 3.0 GPA and earn an average 30 hours per academic year in order to remain eligible.
+Students must maintain a 3.0 GPA and earn an average of 30 hours per academic year in order to remain eligible.

 HOPE Scholarship – up to $2,800